khulnasoft-lab/design.khulnasoft.com/contents/components/accordion.md

 ### Specifications

-#### Category title
+#### Header

-Category titles should give context about the underlying content in a concise and actictionable way.
+Just like [modals](https://design.gitlab.com/components/modals/), the header of an accordion could be a question or a title.
+Either way, headers should give context about the underlying content in a concise and actictionable way.(eg."What can GitLab offer me?", "More options")

 #### Icon

-The icon should always reflect the state of the accordion (expanded or collapsed), and be located as close as possible to the category title.
+The icon should always reflect the state of the accordion (expanded or collapsed), and be located as close as possible to the header.

-#### Sub-content
+#### Body

-Sub-content should stand out from the rest of the page and be directly link to the category title.
+The body should stand out from the rest of the page and be directly linked to the Header.

 #### Interaction

-Users should be able to expand and collapse the content by clicking either on the Category title or the icon.
+Users should be able to expand and collapse the content by clicking a single area, wrapping the header and the icon.

 ## Demo